control-toolbox/CTProblems.jl/docs/src/problems/simple_integrator.md

 #### Presentation of the problem

-The consumption-min simple integrator problem consists in minimising
+The squared-position-min simple integrator problem consists in minimising

 ```math
     \int_{0}^{2} x(t)^2 \, \mathrm{d}t